autophagy/mainframe/Planning/subroutine-ideas.md

 ```

 ## WORM
 A maze in generated with a file/ICE to infect within it.
-You control a worm that automatically moves, but its direction can be changed (like snake).
+You control the worm with the arrow keys.
 If the worm crosses itself or hits the side of the maze, the ICE-break fails.

+The maze is made up of 28 x 12 blocks of 30 pixels each.
+A maze generation algorithm (maybe Prim's?) will be used to create a random one, and then the goal will be placed on the opposite side of the maze as the player.

 ```
 > man WORM